-If a student believes there is an error on his or her billing statement, a written explanation should be forwarded to: Santa Clara University, Bursar's Office, 500 El Camino Real, Santa Clara, CA 95053-0615.
-The Bursar's Office must receive written correspondence within 60 days from the billing statement date on which the error appeared.
+If a student wishes to dispute any charges on his or her billing statement, a written explanation should be forwarded to: Santa Clara University, Bursar's Office, 500 El Camino Real, Santa Clara, CA 95053-0615.
+The Bursar's Office must receive written correspondence within 60 days from the billing statement date on which the item in question appeared.
 Communication can be made by telephone, but doing so will not preserve the student's rights.

 Communication should include the student's name, SCU identification number, the amount in question, and a brief explanation.
-Payment for the amount in question is not required while the investigation is in progress.
-An adjustment will be made on the student's account for any incorrect charges.
-If the amount in question is found to be valid, payment must be submitted to the Enrollment Services Center immediately upon notification.
+Payment for the amount in question is not required while the investigation is in progress; all other items not in question must be paid by the due date.
+If the amount in question is found to be correct, payment must be submitted to the Bursar's Office immediately upon notification.